alvr-org/ALVR/README.md

 ## Uninstall

-Launch `ALVR.exe`, go to `Installation` tab, press `Remove` next to the current ALVR installation path, then `Remove firewall rules`.
+Open `ALVR Launcher.exe`, go to `Installation` tab then press `Remove firewall rules`.
 Close ALVR window and delete the ALVR folder.

 If you have a version prior to v12.0 you need to launch `remove_firewall_rules.bat` and `driver_uninstall.bat` in the installation folder.